 - 15:36 They again offered Him vinegar to drink.

 As one can see, these two accounts agree almost entirely.
 So let us continue on with Luke's account.

 Not only does the sequence of events not allow for it, but the separate actions of the two pairs, the malefactors and the thieves, prevent us from mistaking them as the same individuals.
-The two malefactors of Matthew and Mark's account both reviled and mocked Him while only one of the thieves of Luke's account railed on Him.
-The other thief not only spoke in His defense but went further to ask that he be remembered when Yeshua came into His kingdom.
-This guy was evidently a believer of some sort.
+The two thieves of Matthew and Mark's account both reviled and mocked Him while only one of the malefactors of Luke's account railed on Him.
+The other malefactor not only spoke in His defense but went further to ask that he be remembered when Yeshua came into His kingdom.
+This other malefactor was evidently a believer of some sort.
 So you see, one has to be pretty imaginative and ignore some pretty plain facts to make the malefactors and the thieves the same two individuals.

 But we have one more account to consider.
 Let us see how the fourth Gospel relays the events.